 - ¼ cup coarsely chopped fresh cilantro

-- Cook rice according to package directions; cover and set aside.
+- Cook 2 cups of rice according to package directions; cover and set aside.

-- Meanwhile, in a 5- to 6-qt saucepan or stockpot, heat oil on medium heat.
-Add onions and sauté, stirring occasionally, until tender, 5 to 7 minutes.
-Add garlic, jalapeños, curry powder and ginger and sauté for 1 more minute.
+- Meanwhile, in a 5- to 6-qt saucepan or stockpot, heat 1 tablespoon of oil on medium heat.
+Add 2 onions and sauté, stirring occasionally, until tender, 5 to 7 minutes.
+Add 6 cloves of garlic, 3 jalapeños, 2 tablespoons curry powder and 1 Tablespoon ginger and sauté for 1 more minute.

-- Stir in the broth, tomatoes and peanut butter.
-Add potatoes and chard and increase heat to medium-high.
+- Stir in 4 cups broth, 2 cups chopped tomatoes and ⅓ cup peanut butter.
+Add 2 potatoes and 4 cups chard and increase heat to medium-high.
 Bring to a boil, then reduce heat to a simmer and cook until potatoes and chard are tender, uncovered, 12 to 14 minutes.
 Season with salt.

 - Divide rice among serving bowls.
-Top with stew and cilantro.
+Top with stew, cilantro and peanuts.